MicrosoftDocs/Hololens/hololens/hololens-feedback.md

      1. Select **Stop recording**.
 After recording stops, you can see the data that is attached to your feedback for the engineering team.

 1. Make sure that you have an active internet connection so that we can receive your feedback.
 Select **Submit**, and you’re done.

+1. Use the Share button to share the shortened-URL with Microsoft support, or your colleagues.